hostjane/hostjane.github.io/_pages/donating-gas-groceries.md

 ---
 layout: default
-title: Cash for gas & food
+title: Gas & food donations
 parent: Buyers
-description: Sending cash for gas and groceries on HostJane
+description: Donating gas and food to freelancers on HostJane
 nav_order: 2
-permalink: /buyers/cash-for-gas-groceries/
+permalink: /buyers/donating-gas-groceries/
 ---

-# Sending Cash for Gas & Food
+# Donating Gas & Food to Freelancers
 {: .no_toc }

 ## In this section